jdmonin/JSettlers2/doc/Readme.developer.md

 the `FromServer` and `FromClient` main message types.
 For more details see the "Network Communication and interop" section below.

+The v3 web app server runs in a Java servlet container such as Jetty or Tomcat.
+This is currently optional.
+Web app HTML content is under src/main/webapp and servlets are under src/main/java/socweb/ .

 Game options and scenario rules are controlled through SOCGameOption;
 see initAllOptions javadoc for a list.
 Options have flags for their properties ("hidden internal option", "drop if not set", etc).
 All scenario-related